javeharron/AML-Drug-Discovery/README.md

 The AML AI Research Project is being organized and developed by a team of volunteers with experience in Leukemia research, computer vision, biochemistry & molecular biophysics among other areas of expertise.
 The team is currently made up of:

+The goal of this project is to discover drug candidates from the AML AI.

 | Team Member  | Position |
 | ------------- | ------------- |
 | [Adam Milton-Barker](https://github.com/AdamMiltonBarker "Adam Milton-Barker")  | Bigfinite IoT Network Engineer & Intel Software Innovator  |